Father and Scout: Plot

-Spencer goes on the beach and tells Aaron he feels the camping trip was designed to prove to fathers how lousy of an example they are to their sons.
+After a series of activities, Spencer goes on the beach and tells Aaron he feels the camping trip was designed to prove to fathers how lousy of an example they are to their sons.
 In frustration he throws a stone into the water.
-The Scoutmaster gave specific instructions to the campers earlier to not throw stones in the water because the beach should be preserved to its natural state.
+However, the Scoutmaster gave specific instructions to the campers earlier to not throw stones in the water to prevent disrupting the beach.
 The Scoutmaster requests Spencer to retrieve the stone he threw in the water and return it to the beach or he will have Spencer and Michael escorted off the beach by the harbor patrol.
-Spencer attempts to honor his request sarcastically but is stung in the foot by a jellyfish and the Scoutmaster forces everyone to evacuate the water.
+Spencer attempts to honor his request sarcastically, but is stung in the foot by a jellyfish, forcing the beach to be evacuated.